Faculty & Staff Awards

-The annual Celebration of Excellence will be a virtual event held on Friday, June 4, 2021 at 8:30 a.m.
-Please visit the Celebration of Excellence page for more information and to view the virtual event in June.
+The 2021 Celebration of Excellence was a virtual event held on Friday, June 4, 2021 at 8:30 a.m.
+Please visit the Celebration of Excellence page for more information and to view a replay of the program.

 Click each award for more information, including past awardees, award criteria, nomination information and more.

 The Arlan Norman Award for Excellence recognizes a faculty member in the College of Science and Engineering for excellence in mentoring student research.
 The financial award goes to the student(s) of the faculty member’s in the form of a stipend plus additional funds for supplies to support the student recipient’s summer research.